 - HPAI can be spread by domestic and wild birds.
 Domestic birds can become infected through exposure to virus from wild birds, and vice versa.

-- The HPAI subtype H5Nx clade 2.3.4.4b has resulted in illness and deaths in birds globally, as well as terrestrial and aquatic mammals.
+- Overseas, HPAI H5Nx 2.3.4.4b has resulted in illness and deaths in birds.

-- HPAI H5Nx 2.3.4.4b viruses have recently been detected in dairy cattle and goats in the United States.
-These are the first known detections of HPAI H5Nx 2.3.4.4b in cattle and goats.
+- HPAI H5Nx 2.3.4.4b viruses have also been detected in numerous wild and captive mammalian species globally, including domestic livestock (dairy cattle, goats, alpaca, and a pig) in the United States (USA).
+These cases in the USA were the first known detections of HPAI H5Nx 2.3.4.4b in domestic livestock, with the virus having now been detected in dairy cattle across many states in USA.

 - Though the likelihood of HPAI H5Nx being introduced to Australia through migratory birds’ annual flight paths has increased with the globalisation of HPAI H5Nx, the likelihood is still considered to be low.